triploit/Kalzit/docs/library/last.md

 # last
-## argumentList
-_x
 ## comment

-Gives the last element of an array
+Gives the last element of an array.